nikitaabo/git-intelli/README.md

 # git-intelli
-It is a repository as example for Intelli
+It is a repository as example for Intelli.